Linear Convergence of Generalized Mirror Descent with Time-Dependent Mirrors: Conclusion

-Looking ahead, we envision that the generality of our analysis (and the PL-condition) could provide useful in the analysis of other commonly used adaptive methods such as Adam \cite{Adam}.
-Moreover, since the PL-condition holds in varied settings including over-parameterized neural networks \cite{PLAndNTKBelkin}, it would be interesting to analyze whether the learning rates obtained here provide an improvement for convergence in these modern settings.
-Additionally, it would be interesting to provide an alternate characterization of implicit regularization for GMD (and SGMD) with tighter constants that do not rely on the initialization already achieving low training error.
+Looking ahead, we envision that the generality of our analysis (and the PL condition) could provide useful in the analysis of other commonly used adaptive methods such as Adam \cite{Adam}.
+Moreover, since the PL condition holds in varied settings including over-parameterized neural networks \cite{PLAndNTKBelkin}, it would be interesting to analyze whether the analysis here is compatible with that of \cite{PLAndNTKBelkin} and whether the learning rates obtained here also provide an improvement for convergence of stochastic gradient descent and mirror descent for over-parameterized neural networks.